Skip to main content

 After a successful login, the access JWT will automatically be added as a header to all requests made through Axios.

 This means you don’t have to handle authentication against your backend manually.
+If you explicitly need to send requests without the access JWT header, you can use the unsecure Axios hook.

 On the backend side, the JWT attached to incoming requests will be validated by the middleware/filter in the Spring Boot application (more details can be found in the next section).